Photo from 123rf

-Overall, the state's net population loss of people ages 60 to 69 through migration is a scant 2,200 a year out of 5.5 million residents.
-Not only that, more people between the ages of 50 and 60 as well as over age 70 move to Minnesota than move away, according to the state demographer's office.
+Overall, Minnesota's net population loss of people ages 60 to 69 through migration is a scant 2,200 a year out of 5.5 million residents.
+Not only that, more people between the ages of 50 and 60, as well as those over age 70, move to Minnesota than move away, according to the state demographer's office.

-Indeed, Minnesota ranks 11th among all states as a good place to live for older adults, according to a study by Bankrate.com.
-In fact, eight states that experience full-blown winter weather rank among the study's 10 Best States to Retire: 1.
-Wyoming; 2.
+Indeed, in 2017 Minnesota ranked 5th among all states as a good place to live for older adults, according to a study by Bankrate.com.
+In fact, eight states that experience full-blown winter weather rank among the study's "10 Best States to Retire."
+1. New Hampshire; 2.
 Colorado; 3.
-Utah; 4.
-Idaho; 6.
-Iowa: 7.
-Montana; 8.
-South Dakota; 10.
-Nebraska.
-These are the results even though weather was one of the seven criteria researchers examined.
+Maine; 4.
+Iowa; 7.
+Massachusetts; 8.
+South Dakota; 9.
+Wisconsin; 10.
+Idaho.
+These are the results even though weather was one of the criteria researchers examined.

 But as they grew older, the Twin Cities began to feel less perfect.
 The idea of enduring subzero temperatures and icy sidewalks for the rest of their lives prompted the couple to look south or west for a new home.
 They eventually decided on Seattle, and started making plans to move there after Mark retired.

 An exploratory trip convinced them to stay put in St. Paul and instead spend a few weeks each winter in Miami or San Diego.